8 Things NOT to do at a Craft Fair or Show

 • stallholder chewing gum (ok, perhaps I am just a snob, but I always find this unprofessional looking)

-• hastily handwritten price signs – most people now have access to a printer to make their signs, if you are handwriting them then do so at home, before the event, and make sure they are neat, readable and attractive
+• hastily handwritten price signs – most people now have access to a printer to make their signs.
+If you are handwriting them then do so at home, before the event, and make sure they are neat, readable and attractive.
+Beautifully handwritten prices can add to the perceived value of your products.
+Check Pinterest for ideas for novel price tags.

 • the same products as everyone else – it is always disappointing to go to a craft show and discover practically the same items on multiple stalls.
 Be different and stand out – you will get more attention for it 🙂